sequelize/sequelize-typescript/README.md

 **certificates.config**

+The certificates for hb authentication will be downloaded from s3 bucket to certificates directory.
+(Unfortunately it is not possible to download the files directly to the target dir, that's why the certificates.config contains a container command for moving the files to the final dir)

 In addition to the `certificates.config` file, the bucket policy for the specified files has to be configured to allow elastic beanstalk to download the certificates from the source bucket.
 The policy should look like this: